rust-lang/rust/src/doc/trpl/glossary.md

 In the example above `x` and `y` have arity 2. `z` has arity 3.

+### Bounds

+Bounds are constraints on a type or [trait][traits].
+For example, if a bound is placed on the argument a function takes, types passed to that function must abide by that constraint.

+[traits]: traits.html

 ### DST (Dynamically Sized Type)

 A type without a statically known size or alignment. ([more info][link])